gabrielecodes/airflow_rds_terraform/README.md

 3. You will be prompted by terraform for a `username` and `password` for the Airflow frontend as well as for a `username` and `password` for the RDS instance.
    Note that the RDS `username` and `password` are never stored as environment variables.
 They are used to launch the instance and stored in SSM as `SecretString`.
    They be retrieved in dags as shown below in the section [Running DAGs on the RDS Postgres Database](#running-dags-on-the-rds-postgres-database)
-4. You will also be prompted for a `bucket name for the Airflow dags.
-Airflow ill pick them up from that bucket.
+4. You will also be prompted for a bucket name.
+Airflow ill pick up DAGs from that bucket.

 ### Step 1